-ANNEXURE TO SECRETARIAL AUDIT REPORT DATED 30TH OCTOBER, 2020
+ANNEXURE TO SECRETARIAL AUDIT REPORT DATED 14[TM] August, 2021

-To

-The Members

-Olympic Oil Industries Limited

-709, C-Wing, One BKC,

-Near Indian Oil Petrol Pump,

-G Block, Bandra-Kurla Complex,

-Bandra (East), Mumbai - 400051
+To The Members Olympic Oil Industries Limited 709, C-Wing, One BKC, Near Indian Oil Petrol Pump, G Block, Bandra-Kurla Complex, Bandra (East), Mumbai - 400051

-My report of even date is to be read along with this letter.
+MMy report of even date is to be read along with this letter.

-- 1. I have not physically visited the registered office of the company due to ongoing Covid 19 Pandemic and has conducted my audit on the basis of document, records provided by the company though online mode. - 2.
+- 1. I have not physically visited the registered office of the company at Mumbai due to ongoing Covid 19 Pandemic and have conducted my audit on the basis of document, records and information provided by the company though online mode. - 2.
 Maintenance of secretarial record is the responsibility of the management of the Company.
 My responsibility is to express an opinion on these secretarial records based on our audit. - 3.
 I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
 I believe that the processes and practices, I followed provide a reasonable basis for my opinion. - 4.
 I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - 5.
 Wherever required, I have obtained the Management representation about the compliance of laws, rules and regulations and happening of events etc. - 6.
 The compliance of the provisions of corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
 My examination was limited to the verification of procedures on test basis of documents and records virtually provided to me on online mode. - 7.
 The secretarial audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.

-CS Gopesh Sahu Practicing Company Secretary M. No. FCS 7100 CP No.: 7800
+Date: 14.08.2021 Place: Kanpur CS Gopesh Sahu Practicing Company Secretary M. No. FCS 7100 CP No.: 7800 UDIN: F007100C000782853

-UDIN: F007100B001114041